guille1988/captcha/README.md

     | Secret Key
     |--------------------------------------------------------------------------
     |
-    | This is the CAPTCHA key that only back-end has.
+    | This is the Captcha key that only back-end has.
     |
     */